j0py/Mini-notation-for-SuperCollider/README.md

 Load it in SuperCollider and evaluate.

-## Example setting the structure and using amps
+## Example setting the structure and using param

 ```
 s.boot;